What is this going to cost?

 - Milk Samples, Testing for Somatic Cell (SCC) or bacteria in potential mastitis cases. $4 or more per sample.

-- Blood samples, Testing for Johnes, BLV, Brucellosis, TB, etc. $8 or more per test.
+- Blood samples, Testing for Johnes, BLV, Brucellosis, TB, etc. $8 or more per test, varies by best and lab.

 So, where do I buy all this?